RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 broadcast [BlueClicked v]
 ```

+## Activity Checklist { .check }
 + Duplicate the drum sprite 3 times
-+ Edit the colour of each drum
-+ Rename each one after it's colour
++ Edit the colour of each drum and rename it after it's colour
 + Create a new broadcast message for each one

 ## Save your project { .save }

-# Step 3: Check if the guess is correct { .activity }
+# Step 4: Check if the guess is correct { .activity }

-Now we need to return to the *Ballerina* sprite, and add some code to receive the messages and check our guesses.
+Now we need to return to the *Ballerina* sprite, and add some code to receive the messages and check our guesses against the sequence.

 ```blocks
 when I receive [BlueClicked v]